playframework/playframework/documentation/manual/working/scalaGuide/main/json/ScalaJsonHttp.md

 - This `Action` expects a request with a `Content-Type` header of `text/json` or `application/json` and a body containing a JSON representation of the entity to create.
 - It uses a JSON specific `BodyParser` will parse the request and provide `request.body` as a `JsValue`.
-- We used the `validate` method for conversion which will rely on our implicit `Reads[Place]'.
+- We used the `validate` method for conversion which will rely on our implicit `Reads[Place]`.
 - To process the validation result, we used a `fold` with error and success flows.
-This pattern may be familiar as it is also used for form submission.
+This pattern may be familiar as it is also used for [[form submission|ScalaForms]].
 - The `Action` also sends JSON responses.

 Finally we'll add a route binding in `conf/routes`: